 The forward view of life from youth is long,

-From aged eyes such span seems but a song
+From aged stance such stretch seems but a song

 That lingers on the lips of those held dear.

 How can the passing time our brains beguile

 Where years confound to weeks and weeks to days?